Code-Institute-Submissions/Monkees-website-1/README.md

 THE MONKEES WEBSITE

 This is a monkees website very well known rock band.
-It's a simple site containing information, gallery, form.
+It's a simple site containing information, gallery, contact form.

 UX
 This website is made for existing and future supporters of The Monkees as well as for customers who would like to hire them.

-In particular, as part of this section we recommend that you provide a list of User Stories, with the following general structure:

 As a user type, I want to get information about concert tour - i can find it on main page in section where to see us. alternatively i can click the link on top alert.
 As a user i would like to see the gallery wchich i can go to from navigation bar.